romanpierson/vertx-web-accesslog/README.md

 ## Technical Usage

-TODO: maven central
-The artefact is published on bintray / jcenter (https://bintray.com/romanpierson/maven/com.mdac.vertx-web-accesslog)
+The artefact is published on maven central.

 Just add it as a dependency to your project (gradle example)